Hawkins30/Python-Security-Toolkit/README.md

 ====================================================
-🐍 MY PYTHON LEARNING JOURNEY
+🐍 WRITING PYTHON FOR CYBER
 ======================================================

-Welcome to my personal Python learning repository!

 This repo documents my progress from complete beginner to building real, security-related projects — step by step.
 Each stage reflects a mix of learning, experimenting, and hands-on coding.